cscart/docs/en/user_guide/users/vendors/collect_taxes.rst

 .. important::

     In some states U.S. tax laws impose an obligation on marketplace owners to collect and remit sales tax on behalf of marketplace sellers.
-Check out the `state-by-state guide to marketplace facilitator laws <https://www.avalara.com/us/en/learn/guides/state-by-state-guide-to-marketplace-facilitator-laws.html>`_ .
+To learn more, check out the `state-by-state guide to marketplace facilitator laws <https://www.avalara.com/us/en/learn/guides/state-by-state-guide-to-marketplace-facilitator-laws.html>`_ .

-To collect the taxes on your account, you need to have at least one tax added and configured.
+To collect the taxes on your account, you need to have at least one :doc:`tax added and configured </user_guide/shipping_and_taxes/taxes/set_up_tax>`.

 #.
 Open the **Add-ons → Manage add-ons** page.